Sacramento County has proclaimed a public health emergency and a local emergency in its response to COVID-19, also known as 2019 novel coronavirus.

 There is no higher priority to the Cosumnes CSD than the health and safety of our community and employees.
 The Cosumnes CSD has been following guidance from the Centers for Disease Control (CDC), the California Department of Public Health, and the Sacramento County Public Health Department, to protect public health and fight the spread of COVID-19 in our community.

-All District facilities are closed to the public until further notice, including:
+All District facilities, including community centers and swimming pools, are closed to the public until further notice, including:

 Public health officials recognize that social distancing can take a toll during these high-stress and anxiety-producing public health emergencies.
 It remains permissible to go on a walk, exercise outside, and just get outdoors, so long as you do not congregate in a group and maintain at least 6 feet of distance between you and other people.

 Always keep a safe physical distance and follow CDC’s recommendations, including:

 The following closures are in effect until further notice:

 The following are open as long as users comply with Social Distancing Requirements:

 The Cosumnes Fire Department has teamed up with the Sacramento Metropolitan Fire District and Sacramento Fire Department to launch a Mobile Integrated Health (MIH) Program.
 Cosumnes Fire launched its first unit at the beginning of April, and are currently responding to calls at the request of the Sacramento County Department of Public Health during the COVID-19 pandemic.
 In total, there are four Community Care Response Units provided by the Sacramento Area Fire Agencies.

 These Community Care Response Units are considered a bridge between emergency medical care and local hospitals.
 It is intended to respond for call types where an individual may need urgent medical care but may not need to go to an emergency department.
 This will help keep people in their homes, receive prompt medical care, and in some cases, it will prevent them from having to go to the hospital all together.